MicrosoftEdge/WebView2Feedback/specs/Workers.md

                       wil::unique_cotaskmem_string ScriptUri;
                       CHECK_FAILURE(worker->get_ScriptUri(&ScriptUri));

-                      std::wstring message = L"Dedicated worker is created at" + std::wstring(ScriptUri.get());
+                      LogMessage(L"Dedicated Worker has been created with the script located at the " + std::wstring(ScriptUri.get()));

-                      m_appWindow->AsyncMessageBox(message, L"Dedicated worker is created");
+                      // Send a message to the dedicated worker to offload fetch

-                       // Send a message to the dedicated worker to offload fetch request from the host app.
+                      // request from the host app.
                       PostMessageToWorker(worker);
                     }
                   }